 - Once you have your card, you can attend Monday coaching sessions from 7pm and being shooting.
 We will also present you with more information about the shooting section, competitions, equipment and training.

-If you have any questions about the application process or any other aspects of beginning shooting, please get in touch with Tony, Steve or Mike.
+If you have any questions about the application process or any other aspects of beginning shooting, please get in touch with Tony or Steve.

 Although many members own their own rifles, this requires a firearm certificate.
 However, this certificate is not required to shoot and take part in competitions on club premises as the club owns rifles which can be used by members.
 These include several .22 prone target rifles, benchrest and lightweight sporting rifles.